ABOUT

 Discoveries and new insights often arise due to a change in perspective.
 However, in the study of music new angles can sometimes be difficult to find – we get accustomed to following well-worn paths of enquiry, applying similar sets of parameters, and asking the same questions... [from 2022 Kit #2: Cultural Narratives]

 The Voyage of Musical Discovery was created by Richard Gill AO and the Australian Romantic & Classical Orchestra.
 The program differs from many in that a chamber orchestra shares the stage with a mixture of different artists – improvisers, vocal groups, singer songwriters, or contemporary ensembles – depending upon the educational focus.
-Since 2019, I have been writing the content for the spoken presentations and accompanying education kits.
+Between 2019–23, I wrote the content for the spoken presentations and accompanying education kits.
 Each Voyage establishes areas of similarity between music of the Classical or Romantic eras and that which has been written in Australia during the past 25 years.

 The Education Kits are aligned with the Australian music curriculum, but can be enjoyed as stand-alone learning resources for anyone interested in the connections between the musics of different times, places and styles.
 Each kit includes background definitions, examples, playlists and composition projects.